malda-protocol/malda-lending/docs/src/src/blacklister/Blacklister.sol/contract.Blacklister.md

 ## Functions
 ### onlyOwnerOrGuardian

-Modifier to restrict access to owner or guardian
+Modifier to restrict access to owner or has guardian blacklist role

 ```solidity